xtools-at/Electron-PWA-Wrapper/README.md

 		- `iconutil -c icns icon.iconset`
 - Edit the `build/Info.plist` and `build/entitlements.mas.plist` and replace _YourTeamId_ and _YourPackageId_.
 	- You can find your Team ID on the Apple Developer Account in _Membership_.
-	- Your package ID is the bundle identifier you've created in step 1.
+	- Your package ID is the bundle identifier you've created in the step above (e.g. 'com.example.myawesomeapp').
 - Run `npm run build` from the terminal.
 	- If it fails, you might have to give the process proper permission by running `sudo ./node_modules/.bin/electron-builder build` instead.